wp-plugins/jw-player-plugin-for-wordpress/readme.txt

 * Full documentation for installation, setup and use on our <a href='http://www.longtailvideo.com/support/addons/jw-player-plugin-for-wordpress' target='_blank'>Support Site</a>.
 * Important information about File Permissions:  http://codex.wordpress.org/Changing_File_Permissions
 * If you have any questions, comments, problems or suggestions please post on our forum at: http://www.longtailvideo.com/support/forums
+* The plugin has been tested on 1and1, MediaTemple, Dreamhost, and GoDaddy.

+<strong>Troubleshooting</strong>

+* If you're having issues please contact us at support@longtailvideo.com or our forum at: http://www.longtailvideo.com/support/forums.
+We can't fix any issues you're having if we don't know they exist.
+* Please include a description of the problem, a link to your site demonstrating the issue, and the host you're using.

 == Installation ==